-7.5 Program the Panel
+6.5 Program a Panel

 The following topics cover how to program each section in the Program menu.
 The programming options available in each section depend on panel type and configuration.
-Refer to the appropriate panel programming guide from DMP.com/resources when programming in Remote Link.
+Refer to the appropriate panel programming guide from DMP.com/resources when programming in System Link.